 Moreover, as this process occurs every ten minutes, the window of opportunity for an attack to take place is impractically small.
 There simply isn’t enough time between notarizations to launch a successful 51% attack.

 It may also be helpful to think of the dPoW mechanism as a form of two-factor authentication (2FA).
 It’s simply an added layer of security to deter potential attackers from targeting your blockchain.
 If you were a malicious actor, would you choose to attack a blockchain that was being notarized onto the BTC ledger every ten minutes?
 Probably not.
 It’s just not sensible, especially when there are so many easy targets available.

-If you’d like to integrate Komodo’s dPoW security mechanism to your chain, kindly send an email to [email protected] and we will promptly begin your security integration process.
+If you’d like to integrate Komodo’s dPoW security mechanism to your chain, kindly fill out the form on our business page to contact us.
 Komodo’s Blockchain Security Service is available to any UTXO-based blockchain.

 Join us as we continue to lead the blockchain revolution.